Sat. 01.06.19 / 7 pm Trans Archival Futures

 The Museum of Transgender Hirstory & Art (MOTHA), was founded in 2013, with the mission of bringing a cohesive visual history of transgender culture into existence.
 In doing so, the museum asks us to think critically about what transgender visual history would look like, how it should be organized, and if it is even possible to compile such a history around an identity category that is relatively new, still evolving, and often contested.
 MOTHA also critically interrogates contemporary arts institutionalization and developments within museum practices, with an eye to transgender artists' relationship to them.
 MOTHA is an imaginary museum.
 While it is forever under construction, it takes the form of temporary autonomous events, including performances, exhibitions, panel discussions, public programs, and other occasions that envision the existence of a legitimate and legitimizing arts and history institution dedicated to the cultural work of trans artists, hirstorians, and scholars.

-We acknowledge the generous support of Congress 2019 Humanities and Social Services.
+We acknowledge the generous support of the Sexuality Studies Association (SSA) as a part of Congress 2019: Humanities and Social Sciences.